agfc_logo

 A bachelor’s degree in wildlife biology, conservation biology, natural resources,

-environmental science or a related field plus two years of experience in a related field plus
+environmental science or a related field plus two years of experience in a related field AND

 one year of forest habitat management experience.